aces/Loris/docs/API/LorisRESTAPI.md

 in an unstarted stage if the Visit label provided is valid.

 PATCH is not supported for Visit Labels.

+It will return a 404 Not Found if the visit label does not exist for this candidate (as well as anything under the /candidates/$CandID/$VisitLabel hierarchy)

 ### 3.3 Candidate Instruments
 ```